-This is David’s 19th season as owner of the BC Lions Football Club after taking over the franchise in January 1997.
+The 2019 season marks David’s 23rd year as owner of the BC Lions Football Club after taking over the franchise in January 1997.
 In that time, David’s leadership has spearheaded the club’s growth into one of Canada’s most recognized and respected sports marketing brands.

-A member of the Canadian Football Hall of Fame in the Builder category (2012), David has overseen a Lions brand which has experienced exceptional growth in the area of corporate partnerships.
-Following the overwhelming success of the Grey Cup Festivals in 2005 and 2011, the Lions played host the very successful 102nd Grey Cup last November, the fourth time during David’s time as owner that the club has hosted the nation’s biggest annual sporting event.
+A member of the Canadian Football Hall of Fame in the Builder category (2012), David has overseen a Lions brand which has experienced exceptional growth in the area of corporate partnerships since taking ownership of the team 23 years ago.
+Under his leadership, the Lions have hosted three of the most successful Grey Cup Festivals in the history of the CFL in 2005, 2011 and 2014.

 Born in Montreal and growing up in Hamilton, David’s CFL roots date back to 1987 when he became the owner of the Hamilton Tiger-Cats.
 He has also served as chair of the CFL’s Board of Governors as well as the CFL’s interim commissioner from March 2002 to November 2002.

-A leader among his peers on the Board of Governors, David’s efforts in recent years have spurred the unprecedented popularity of the league and have included his recent ownership of the Toronto Argonauts and stewardship of the franchise through to its sale to Bell Canada and Larry Tanenbaum’s Kilmer Group this coming December.
+A leader among his peers on the Board of Governors, David’s efforts in recent years have spurred the unprecedented popularity of the league and have included his recent ownership of the Toronto Argonauts and stewardship of the franchise through to its sale to Bell Canada and Larry Tanenbaum’s Kilmer Group in 2015.

 David began his business career with the General Motors Acceptance Corporation in Hamilton, before advancing on to London Life Insurance.
 In 1969, he acquired William Orlick Limited, which subsequently became Orlick Industries Limited, a leading auto parts manufacturer.
 He was also the founding chairman of Hamilton Entertainment and Convention Facilities Inc., which includes the Hamilton Convention Centre, Hamilton Place and Copps Coliseum.